mike14747/react-clicky-game-fc/README.md

 -   pic.js
 -   footer.js

 Each of the components reside in the **src/components** folder.
-Two of the components (header and pic) have their own subfolders within the components folder because they also have associated css files and/or images they need to be grouped with.
+Two of the components (header and pic) have their own sub-folders within the components folder because they also have associated css files and/or images they need to be grouped with.

 The president pics are stored in the **public/images/presidents**, imported into App.js with their references in **config/presidentPics.json**.